CruzyCruz/FoodieByNature/README.md

 `phpunit -c app`

-*Note :* the test database is named `%database_name%_test` (see *app/config/config_test.yml*).
-Each time you run the tests, cache is cleared and this database is deleted and re-created (or only created the first time) to reflect the last database schema.
+*Note :* Each time you run the tests, cache is cleared and the test database is deleted and re-created (or only created the first time) to reflect the last database schema.
 Then fixtures are loaded.
+This is enough for now, but, it should be repeated before some tests in the future.
+In this case, sqlite database (using file copy to get a fresh database) could be used.

 ### Usage